pauleveritt/kaybee/docs/implementation/events.rst

   we might like.
 Stated differently, the surface area for those arguments is huge

+- Sphinx event names are string-based, which are easy to get wrong, causing silent errors.
+Kaybee uses enums (and type hinting) to ensure accuracy.

 - Test writing...meaning, controlling the API might make it easier to write isolated tests for isolated callbacks